osuosl/igor-rest-api/README.md

 ## Serving

    * Install required packages: `pip install -r requirements.txt`
+   * Update the database credentials in `api/config.py`
+   * `TODO` Create the database and entries: `python api/migrate.py`
-   * Run the server: `python igor.py`
+   * Run the server: `python runserver.py`
-   * Test the running server: `curl -X GET http://127.0.0.1:5000/hosts`
+   * Test the running server: `curl -i -u root:root -X GET http://localhost:5000/hosts`

-## Sample Usage
+## Usage

+The flow below assumes a user `root` with a known password; this user cannot be deleted via the API.

 ### User Management

-This assumes a user `root` with a known password; this user cannot be deleted via the API.

    * Login as `root` and get an authentication token.
 Future accesses can use this token instead of sending the username and password each time.